The scourge of our society is domestic violence

 The burning of the widow

 You might remember the famous film, Around the world in 80 days (1956.)
-The film was based on a story of Jules Verne.
+The film was based on the story of Jules Verne.
 David Niven saves a young widow, Princess Aouda played by Shirley Mac Laine, from burning on the funeral pyre with her late husband.

 There are many more awful things happening to women in the entire world like: Forced abortion, Forced marriage, Forced pregnancy, Marriage by abduction, Honor killing, Rape, Forced prostitution, Human trafficking, etc.